Pack your bags, we are going abroad

 Roaring success

 More attractive products – with beautiful lady names – were added to our portfolio in the 60s.
-Renate and Cynthia were popular lettuce varieties that helped Enza Zaden meet the demands of growers.
-The broader portfolio with more crops and the quick expansion into new markets helped Enza Zaden develop a steady business and made us less vulnerable.
-And most importantly, the British loved our lettuce varieties: a roaring success.
-By 1985, our UK business had flourished, and the local office was overflowing.
-To stay in touch with growers, we launched Enza Zaden UK Ltd.
+Renate and Cynthia were popular lettuce varieties that helped us to meet the demands of the growers.
+As we diversified our crops and expanded into new markets, our business became stronger, more stable, and better equipped with weather industry shifts.
+But perhaps most importantly, British growers fell in love with our lettuce varieties—a roaring success that helped fuel rapid growth.
+By 1985, demand had skyrocketed, and our UK office was overflowing.
+That’s when we made it official: Enza Zaden UK Ltd. was established, deepening our roots in the region and strengthening our partnership with local growers.

 Pack your bags, we’re going to Spain